8 Tips for Taking Amazing Holiday Card Photos

 Make Sure Your Clothes Are Comfortable

 Whether it’s just you and your partner or you’ve got a fleet of kids, comfort is king when it comes to taking great holiday card photos.
 Discomfort is very readable in pictures.
-Victoria McFall, a family photographer based in Asheville, North Carolina, says that sitting in your clothes is a good measuring stick for comfort.
+Victoria McFall, a family photographer based in Asheville, N.C., says that sitting in your clothes is a good measuring stick for comfort.
 “If you can’t comfortably sit in the outfit, then it’s probably too tight to be something you love seeing in photos once the photographer has you moving around and snuggling up,” she says.

 Forget the Flash